Fort Oglethorpe approves upcoming water and sewer projects

-In late April, Public Utilities Director Phil Parker presented the Mayor and City Council with updates on each proposed project, including the cost involved.
+In late April, Public Utilities Director Phil Parker presented the city Council with updates on each proposed project, including the cost involved.

 “This first request is to actually extend our existing Mack Smith Road interceptor system through the Direct Connection Drive area to take us right up to the Tennessee state line where there are some developed parcels,” Parker explained on April 22.
 “The amount is $54,800, and this will be for all of the engineering services on this project and the construction services.